Sweet Bird of Youth (1989 film): Reception

-In his review for The New York Times on Sept.
-29, 1989, John J. O'Connor wrote, "Apparently gaining weight again, Miss Taylor wears loose-fitting clothes and is often displayed in extremely dim lighting, which tends to shove Mr. Harmon further into the shadows.
+In his review for The New York Times on September 29, 1989, John J. O'Connor wrote, "Apparently gaining weight again, Miss Taylor wears loose-fitting clothes and is often displayed in extremely dim lighting, which tends to shove Mr. Harmon further into the shadows.
 This is not the meeting of equals.
 This is a star turn.
 And it's a shame.
 The play and these performers are better than that.
 Still we get Tennessee Williams, one of the major playwrights of this century.
 And on commercial television these days, that's something to be grateful for."

 Alan Carter of People gave the film a C+, calling it a "sometimes slow-moving retelling of the classic Williams play and 1962 movie."
-In summary, he wrote, "Idiosyncratic film director Nicolas (The Man Who Fell to Earth) Roeg gives us endless close-ups of his two stars' dazzling blue eyes—but the production doesn't add up to anything memorable."
+In summary, he wrote, "Idiosyncratic film director Nicolas Roeg (The Man Who Fell to Earth [1976]) gives us endless close-ups of his two stars' dazzling blue eyes—but the production doesn't add up to anything memorable."

 Joseph Walker of Deseret News wrote that the film, "with its seaminess and overt sexuality, is not the kind of Sunday night viewing everyone will enjoy.
 But those who are looking for some sophisticated drama that is well-played artistically and technically will find much to their liking here."

 Brenda Murphy noted that, while Richard Brooks's adaptation focused on Chance Wayne, "Nicolas Roeg's centering of the Princess creates a darker film about the inevitable loss of youth and the despairing or resilient responses to it that are possible."